Program Details

 Session 2: Energy Policy, Technology, and Projects in Minnesota and Germany

-We will unpack the Inflation Reduction Act (President Biden's groundbreaking 2022 US climate bill) and similar legislation in Germany.
+We will unpack significant energy policy measures in Germany and Minnesota.
 We will also understand the crucial role of states in moving forward faster on clean energy.
 You will learn why Minnesota matters more than you may think.

 Session 3: Formal Student Presentations